hphelion/documentation/hpcloudconsole.md

 ###Monitoring### {#Monitoring}

-Use HP Cloud Monitoring to ascertain system health and track resource metrics.
+Use HP Helion Cloud Monitoring to ascertain system health and track resource metrics.
 Create the following in the HP Helion Public Cloud Console to define the metrics you want to gather, where you want them sent, and configure an alarm that sends them:

 * An endpoint that specifies the metrics to gather
 * Subscriptions that specify which metrics to stream to an endpoint